Bhanwar (Indian TV series)

 Bhanwar which aired in the late 1990s on Sony TV was a one-of-a-kind show which dealt with landmark judgements from the Indian judicial system.
 Produced by TV18, the series ran for two years on Sony TV.
 It was directed by Sanjay Ray Chaudhari and written by Sanjeev Sharma and Sanjay Chauhan.
-The show was so popular, it was re-aired on SAB TV and Fox History.
+The show was so popular it was re-aired on SAB TV and Fox History.
 It received the Special Jury Award for Best Investigative Show at the 1998 Screen Awards.

 Second Season

-In 2015 the show returned to Sony TV with brand new judicial cases.
+In 2015 the show returned to Sony TV with brand new judicial decisions.
 It was produced by Siddharth Malhotra, Cinevistaas Ltd. and Contiloe Entertainment.
 The show premiered on 10 January 2015.